Get in the game, referees.

 • Must be available to referee QSL for the entire season.

 • Nominations will be sent out to all associations for them to nominate potential referees that should be considered for QSL or NBL1 North from their club.
-Referee nominated must have attended the most recent Under 18 state championships.
+BQ will open applications via social channels.

 • Once nominations closed the group of referees will be selected and invitations will be sent to attend the program.
 As a part of the program they must attend the NBL1 North Action Day prior to the season.